apeskinian/p5_treasures_untold/README.md

     | ![Mobile Basket Preview](documentation/features/basket_view/mobile_basket_preview.png "Mobile basket preview") | ![Desktop Basket Preview](documentation/features/basket_view/desktop_basket_preview.png "Desktop basket preview") |

     **Basket Page**

     The basket page shows everything that the preview does with the additions of:
-    - Product cost each
+    - Product cost each.

     This page is also where a user can also edit the contents of their basket before proceeding to the secure checkout.
 For each line item the user can:
     - Remove the product from the basket using the bin icon
     - If the product is not unique, the quantity required can also be adjusted.
-To confirm the adjustment the refresh icon must be tapped/clicked which is situated next to the quantity adjuster.
+To confirm the adjustment the refresh icon must be clicked which is situated next to the quantity adjuster.
 Adjusting the quantity to 0 will remove the product from the basket.

     This page shows two buttons at the bottom, one to contine shopping which navigates to the products page, the other is to proceed to secure checkout.